Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 {{#include _mo/async-calls7.mo}}
 ```

 `compute` is a [private function](/common-programming-concepts/functions.html#private-functions) with `async* Nat` return type.
-Calling it directly yields a _future_ of type `async* Nat` and resumes execution without blocking.
-This future needs to be awaited using `await*` for the computation to actually execute (unlike the case with 'ordinary' `async` [atomic functions that send messages](#atomic-functions-that-send-messages)).
+Calling it directly yields a _computation_ of type `async* Nat` and resumes execution without blocking.
+This computation needs to be awaited using `await*` for the computation to actually execute (unlike the case with 'ordinary' `async` [atomic functions that send messages](#atomic-functions-that-send-messages)).

 `await*` also suspends execution, until a result is obtained.
-We could also pass around the future within our actor code and only `await*` it when we actually need the result.
+We could also pass around the computation within our actor code and only `await*` it when we actually need the result.

 We `await*` our function `compute` from within an [asynchronous context](#messaging-restrictions).